wralex/wralex.github.io/index.markdown

 layout: home
 ---
 I would like to welcome you to my GitHub Pages site.
-I will post items of interest and try to assist visitors to some of my knowledge, even if it's not 💯% correct.
-Not only that, but I can share with you some IT skills and even attempt to create tutorials that I hope you will find useful.
-Furthermore, I am always taking feedback from others and would like to hear from you.
+I will post items of interest and share my experiences with you.
+Some content will be tutorials and posts that you may find useful.

 ## Tutorials

-In my journey of IT I have tried to create helpful tutorials, share labs, or even have discussions.
-Below is a list I'd like to share with you some of my
-experiences:

-1. [Editing with VS Code and Pandoc] - This is a tutorial I'm creating where I use VS Code & Pandoc along with an Azure DevOps repo to convert a Word Document into Markdown and reversing the process and creating other formats, such as a Web Page.
-I also use Azure DevOps to store the files in a GIT repository to show how this may be used to future modifications.
+1. [Editing with VS Code and Pandoc] - This is a tutorial I've created using [Visual Studio Code] & [Pandoc] with an [Azure DevOps] repository that converts a [Word] document into [Markdown] and then reversing the process to generate it back into other formats, such as a Web, PDF, Word, etc.

 ## Conclusion